The New Samsung Galaxy Note 10

 Samsung announced on Wednesday not one, but two versions of its flagship Galaxy Note 10 smartphone: the regular Note 10 and the jumbo Note 10 Plus.
 You should think of the Note 10 Plus as the traditional Note — it’s virtually the same size as last year’s Note 9 and continues the tradition of the big-screened, super-powered, stylus-toting smartphone.

-See also: Samsung Galaxy A72 specs and price
+See also: Samsung Galaxy A13

 The Note 10 is something new: the Note’s stylus and power crammed down into something a little closer to the size of the Galaxy S10.